hechtcarmel/mysql-mcp-server/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these guidelines:
+Please follow these steps:

+1. **Fork the repository** and clone your fork
+2. **Install dependencies**: `pnpm install`
+3. **Create a feature branch**: `git checkout -b feature/your-feature`
+4. **Make your changes** following the code style:
-1. Follow TypeScript strict mode conventions
+   - Follow TypeScript strict mode conventions
-2. Run `pnpm run lint` and `pnpm run format` before committing
+   - Run `pnpm run lint` and `pnpm run format` before committing
-3. Add tests for new features
+   - Add tests for new features when applicable
-4. Update documentation for changes
+   - Update documentation for user-facing changes
+5. **Test your changes**: `pnpm run build && pnpm run lint`
+6. **Commit your changes**: Use clear, descriptive commit messages
+7. **Push to your fork** and submit a pull request

-5. Follow MCP best practices
+Please follow MCP best practices and ensure all CI checks pass.

 ## License